oracle-livelabs/oci/cloud-partners/palo-alto-networks/common/orm-deploy.md

     **Network Compartment**: Select Network Compartment from drop-down where you would like to create networking components i.e. VCN, subnets, route tables, DRG etc.

-    **Note:**: Keep the Network Strategy as **Create New VCN and Subnet** as default value, if you chose to modify the code you can do so to support existing VCN/Subnet values.
+    **Note:** Keep the Network Strategy as **Create New VCN and Subnet** as default value, if you chose to modify the code you can do so to support existing VCN/Subnet values.

 6. Click **Create** to create your stack.
 Now you can move next steps to create your environment.